 We construct a two-level scheme.
-We first use a hash-function that maps elements from ${\it S}$ to ${\it m}$ buckets.
+We first use a hash-function that maps elements from S to m buckets.

-Let m_j denote the number of items that are hashed to the j-th bucket.
-For each bucket we choose a second hash-function that maps the elements of the bucket into a table of size m_j^2 .
+Let m_i denote the number of items that are hashed to the i-th bucket.
+For each bucket we choose a second hash-function that maps the elements of the bucket into a table of size m_i^2 .
 The second function can be chosen such that all elements are mapped to different locations.